6 Delicious Dishes in Cuba

 Much of Cuba’s cuisine is influenced by other countries, such as Spain or the USA.
 But tamales are about as Cuban as it gets, a truly indigenous dish.
 Freshly ground corn is packed with seasoning and rolled into corn leaves before being cooked and served fresh.
 A typical Cuban street food, you’ll find it everywhere you go in the country, making it a perfect snack to keep you fueled on the move.

-So there you have it.
+So there you have it, 6 Delicious dishes in Cuba.
 Wherever you go in Cuba, you’ll find a wealth of local dishes and dishes inspired by neighbouring countries.
 Western imports such as pizza are also starting to have an impact on Cuban cuisine, as the country opens up to the world.
 The best way to enjoy a holiday to Cuba is to try a bit of everything, local cuisine isn’t too unfamiliar to a western palate and there’s nothing too rogue about the food!